 An experienced car accident lawyer Delray Beach FL respects can help you determine whether you have a valid claim.

-Every car registered in Florida must carry No-Fault insurance.
+As your car accident lawyer Delray Beach FL residents trust from the law office of Eric H. Luckman, P.A., every car registered in Florida must carry No-Fault insurance.
 This coverage is also known as PIP, or personal injury protection coverage.
 No-fault pays 80% of your reasonable medical expenses and it also pays 60% of your lost wages if you are unable to work due to injuries suffered in the accident.
 The maximum amount payable, for both medical bills and lost wages, is $10,000.
-Continue reading ““I was in a car accident.
-Who pays for my medical bills and lost wages?””

 If you were involved in a car accident, of course you want to recover the maximum amount of compensation possible for your losses, injuries and expenses, including medical bills, lost income, automobile and property damage and more.
 Florida’s Personal Injury Protection (PIP) insurance laws limit recovery to 80% of injuries and 60% of lost income, regardless of who was at fault.
 Continue reading “Delray Beach Automobile Accident Attorney”